ayesha-munshi/smart-note/README.md

 ## Requirements

-The project requires Java 11 and makes use of Maven
+The project requires Java 11 and makes use of Maven and runs with H2 in-memory database

 ### Run the unit tests